aminalplanet/teachyourselfcs/README.md

-# teachyourselfcs
+# Teaching Myself Computer Science

-Personal notes and exercises solutions from going through teachyourselfcs.com
+This repository is comprised of my notes and exercise solutions as I work my way through the learning plans outlined by [Teach Yourself Computer Science](https://teachyourselfcs.com/).